The Outrageous, Lavish Lives Of The Rich Russian Teens Of Instagram

 “I like that,” he says.
 “I’m Russian, too.”

+But he emphasizes that there's more to his compatriots than what meets the highly filtered eye.

-But he emphasises that there's more to his compatriots than what meets the highly filtered eye.
+But he emphasizes that there's more to his compatriots than what meets the highly filtered eye.

 “Don’t judge people at first sight," he tells us.
 “Russians have more than vodka and bears.
 We are crazy cool nation.”